-Most of our products may be obtained for free from the internet, including a substantial portion of our source code on open source terms, and we may not know the parties that are utilizing our products and to what extent they are utilizing our products.
-Also, we do not have visibility into how our software is being used by licensees, so our ability to detect violations of our product licenses is extremely limited.
+Many of our products may be obtained or used for free on the internet, including a substantial portion of our source code on open source or source available terms, and we may not know the parties that are utilizing our products and to what extent they are utilizing our products.
+Also, we may not have direct visibility into how our software is being used, so our ability to detect violations of our product licenses is extremely limited.
 If we are unable to manage the risks related to our licensing and distribution model, our business, financial condition and results of operations could be adversely affected.